Urban Pulse Privacy Policy

 - Identify Urban Pulse as the sender.

-- Include an opt-out instruction — typically "Reply STOP to opt out" — consistent with ACMA's Industry Guidance Note on SMS marketing.
+- Include an opt-out instruction, typically "Reply STOP to opt out".

 - Process opt-outs within five business days.

-Service messages — sign-in alerts, document-ready notifications, payment receipts, security notices — are not marketing and will continue regardless of your marketing preferences while you have an active account.
+Service messages, such as sign-in alerts, document-ready notifications, payment receipts and security notices, are not marketing and will continue while you have an active account.

 11. Cookies and similar technologies

-- Strictly necessary cookies.
-These are required to keep you signed in, remember your security preferences (CSRF token, session token) and protect against attacks.
-You cannot opt out of these without losing the ability to use the platform.
+- Strictly necessary functions.
+These keep you signed in, remember security preferences and protect against attacks.

-Your browser's developer tools and privacy settings let you inspect and clear cookies at any time.
-Doing so will sign you out and clear your preferences.
+Your browser settings let you inspect and clear cookies.
+Clearing strictly necessary cookies will sign you out and clear security preferences.

 12. Children's privacy

-Urban Pulse is a business-to-business and business-to-consumer construction-services platform.
+Urban Pulse is a business-to-business and business-to-consumer construction-services platform intended for users aged 18 and over.
 It is not directed at children.
-We do not knowingly collect personal information from individuals under 16 years of age.
-If you believe we have collected information from a child, please email privacy@urbanpulse.com.au and we will delete it.
+We do not knowingly collect personal information from anyone under 18.
+If you believe we have collected information from a child, email privacy@urbanpulse.com.au and we will delete it.

 13. Changes to this policy

-- For material changes that affect what we collect, who we share it with, or your rights, we will notify you by email (to the address on your account) or by an in-app notice at least 14 days before the change takes effect.
+We update this policy from time to time.
+When we do, we change the "Last updated" date and version number.
+For material changes that affect what we collect, who we share it with, or your rights, we will notify you by email or in-app notice at least 14 days before the change takes effect.

 14. Complaints